thebgpikester/ACE/README.md

 - Deploys AI groups to each side and in the conflict zone, launches attacks, fights, captures, etc, does CHIEF-things.

 ## HOW TO USE
+IMPORTANT!!!
+You must edit the trigger which contains the path to your installation from the mission editor.
+IMPORTANT!!!
+You must desanitize the santized lua environemnts of io, os, require and lfs in missionscripting.lua

 The only supported configuration is via the supplied demo.
 It's released as working.
 After that use it as you like, in whole or in part, on your own.
 The script requires a single zone called 'zone' that is the limit of the area, three zones for sides, Blue Border, Contested and Red Border.
 A RedBase zone and a Blue Base zone to be placed at each extremity of the play area.
 A 'Blue Spawn' and a 'Red Spawn' zones for ground troops ot appear at.